fischerling/allocbench/doc/Benchmarks.md

 1. Make sure your command is deterministic and allocator behavior is a significant part of your measured results
 2. Create a new Python class for your benchmark.
-You can inherit from the provided class src.Benchmark.
+You can inherit from the provided class allocbench.Benchmark.
 3. Implement your custom functionality
-4. Export a object of your class in a python file under src/benchmarks named like your exported object and allocbench will find it automatically.
+4. Export a object of your class in a python file under allocbench/benchmarks named like your exported object and allocbench will find it automatically.

 #### loop.py as Example